grippenet/study-rules-evaluator/readme.md

 When an assertion is evaluated, variables are availbles:
 - `state` : the participant state after submissions are applied
 - `previousState` : the participant state before the submissions are applied
+- `reports` : map of reports created (indexed by report key) by applying the rules
+- `submitedAt` : time used for submission

+Some helpers functions are available in the expression

+- `HasReport(reportKey, key)`: To test if a report with reportKey, optionaly with a data with key (if key is an empty string data are not checked)

 For example, the following tests for existence of entry 'bg1' in flags after submission.
 ````
     'bg1' in state.Flags

 ```

 Example: